NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - "lands" two frames sooner
 - 4B(A) extension added, corresponds to 2A
 - 4A
-    - DEF window starts frame 10 and ends frame 29 (animation ends frame 43)
+    - DEF from frames 10-35, animation ends 49
     - Can be activated from all sides
 - Act4A
     - Is unblockable and unsubbable